|Deadline for Fall Semester: August 1|

 Applicants for the Graduate Nursing Program may be asked to complete an admission interview with the Director or Coordinator of the Graduate Nursing Program.Writing Proficiency

-All degree candidates must complete the English Essay Exam prior to their first semester of study.
+All degree candidates must complete and pass the English Essay Exam prior to their first semester of study.
 No special preparation is required.
 Contact the Graduate Program for an appointment to take the examination.
 Anyone whose proficiency exam demonstrates weakness in writing will be referred to the Academic Resource Center and/or registered for a non-credit course to improve writing skills prior to enrollment in graduate courses.

 Registered nurses with a B.S. in Nursing can enroll in the program on a part-time basis.